V-Sekai/manuals/decisions/20221203-block-direct-pushes-to-main.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-We block direct pushes to main and use pull requests and merges.
+We block direct pushes to the main and use pull requests and merges.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

-Use the github workflow with pull requests.
+Use the GitHub workflow with pull requests.

 ## Positive Consequences <!-- improvement of quality attribute satisfaction, follow-up decisions required -->